gahr/tcl-scgi/README.md

     ::scgi::exit
         Send the output buffered (including headers and body data) to the client and terminate the execution of the current script. [exit] is aliased to ::scgi::exit and can be used too.

+    xml arg arg arg
+        Produce an xml tag.
+This command is transparent to the user.
+A line like the following
+        <?xml version="1.0" encoding="utf-8"?>
+        is really a starting <? tag, an xml command, two arguments, and a closing ?> tag.

 Short tags are also available by using a combination of an opening tag &lt;? and @ command: